LaurentMazare/ocaml-torch/examples/pretrained/README.md

 This tutorial follows the lines of the
 [PyTorch Transfer Learning Tutorial](https://github.com/LaurentMazare/ocaml-torch.git).

-We will use transfer learning to leverage pretrained ResNet model on a small dataset.
+We will use transfer learning to leverage a pretrained ResNet model on a small dataset.
-This dataset is made of 224x224 images of ants and bees, there are roughly 240 training images and 150 validation images hence training even the simplest convolutional neural network on such a small dataset would be very difficult.
+This dataset is made of images of ants and bees that we want to classify, there are roughly 240 training images and 150 validation images each of them of size 224x224.
+The dataset is so small that training even the simplest convolutional neural network on it would be very difficult.

-Instead the original tutorial proposes two alternatives to train a classifier in this setting.
+Instead the original tutorial proposes two alternatives to train the classifier.

 - *Finetuning the pretrained model.* We start from a ResNet-18 model pretrained on imagenet 1000 categories, replace the last layer by a binary classifier and train the resulting model as usual.
-- *Using a pretrained model as feature extractor.* The pretrained model weights are frozen and we run this model and store the outputs of the last layer before the final classifiers.
+- *Using a pretrained model as feature extractor.* The pretrained model weights are frozen and we run this model and store the outputs of the last layer before the final classifier.
 We then train a binary classifier on the resulting features.

 We will focus on the second alternative but first we need to get the code building and running and we also have to download the dataset and pretrained weights.

 ## Installation Instructions
 Run the following commands to download the latest ocaml-torch version